-Evidence suggest that common causes of Bell palsy include
+Evidence suggests that common causes of Bell palsy include

 Infection causes the nerve to swell.
 When the nerve is swollen, it is squeezed (compressed) by the narrow passageways in the skull that it passes through.

 Other disorders can cause facial nerve palsy.
-Lyme disease can cause facial nerve palsy that, unlike Bell palsy, may affect both sides of the face.
-In African-Americans, sarcoidosis is a common cause of facial nerve palsy.
+Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
+These... read more can cause facial nerve palsy that, unlike Bell palsy, may affect both sides of the face.
+In African-Americans, sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
+Sarcoidosis usually develops in people aged 20 to 40 years, most often... read more is a common cause of facial nerve palsy.
 Sometimes tumors and skull fractures cause facial palsy.

 In Bell palsy, pain behind the ear may be the first symptom.
 Facial muscles weaken suddenly, usually within hours.
 The effect ranges from mild weakness to complete paralysis.
 By 48 to 72 hours, the weakness is as severe as it will be.
 Only one side of the face is affected.